-Points of View Reference Center contains more than 370 topics, each with an overview (objective background / description), point (argument), and counterpoint (opposing argument).
+Points of View Reference Center contains 450 topics, each with an overview (objective background / description), point (argument), and counterpoint (opposing argument).
 Each topic features a Guide to Critical Analysis which helps the reader evaluate the controversy and enhances students’ ability to read critically, develop their own perspective on the issues, and write or debate an effective argument on the topic.

 The content in Points of View Reference Center supports curriculum standards that ask students to analyze informational texts and hone their critical thinking skills.
 In addition, the database includes the following features and benefits:

 - Reading level indicators (Lexile® Measures) to provide educators with an estimate of the search result’s reading difficulty and the approximate grade level reading ability required for comprehension